Read the following post on playing the 2-3 zone defense.

 The 4 Most Important Rules of a 2-3 Zone

 Before we get into the particulars of the zone, I want to share with you the four crucial aspects of an effective zone.
-Keep these in mind while you’re reading through the rest of the article.1.
-Everyone must have active hands and be in stance
+Keep these in mind while you’re reading through the rest of the article.

 Great passing is one of the weaknesses of the zone.
 If teams are able to effectively make passes inside the zone the whole floor opens up for the offensive team.
 The defense must keep their hands up and active at all times to discourage passes inside and get deflections.
-Being in stance makes it quicker to react when a pass is made or a potential steal opportunity arises.2.
-Everyone must move on the flight of the ball
+Being in stance makes it quicker to react when a pass is made or a potential steal opportunity arises.

 This point may seem like the odd one out but it must be included.
 Do not allow layups against your zone.
 Players must not make it easy for the offensive team inside.